 One in three female deaths are by heart disease.
 It leads all other ways women die by a long margin!
 All the other cancers combined don’t even equal heart attacks.
 And yet, according to multiple studies, only around 20% of women are aware that heart disease is their numero uno health threat, even though 90% of them have one or more of the risk factors.
 This is why it’s so important to get your heart health checked!

 Taking into consideration what we said above, now realize that cancer accounts for almost a quarter of the deaths among women in the U.S. According to the American Cancer Society, as of 2015, lung cancer has surpassed breast cancer as the leading cause of death among women in developed countries. in 2013, the CDC said breast cancer accounted for around a quarter of cancer deaths, so that should tell you something about this surprising turn of events.
-Especially if you’re a smoker, get yourself tested regularly.
+Especially if you’re a smoker, get yourself tested for cancer regularly.

 COPD is the third leading cause of death in the United States according to the American Lung Association, but rate of death by COPD is higher in women than in men.
 A couple of reasons for this are that women are more vulnerable to lung damage as their lungs are smaller and estrogen plays a part in worsening lung disease.
 But on top of that, women are often misdiagnosed because COPD has long been though of as a male disease.
-If you’re a woman with trouble breathing, take this test.
+If you’re a woman with trouble breathing, take a COPD test.

 1 in 5 women will have a stroke at some point in their life.
 Each year, 55,000 more women will have a stroke than men.
 And because women live longer than men on average, the repercussions of that stroke can be much more severe.
 On top of that, taking birth control, being pregnant and Hormone Replacement Therapy all up the risk of having a stroke, which of course is unique to women.